EnricoCorsaro/FAMED/docs/source/configuring_parameters.rst

 * ``root_path``
 YOUR_LOCAL_ROOT_PATH_HERE/

 This root path will be used to access and execute the DIAMONDS-based codes, as well as to set the paths for storing the output files.
 If you are not using the shell script installation, you will need to replace the name YOUR_LOCAL_ROOT_PATH_HERE with the actual path containing the DIAMONDS, Background, PeakBagging, and Asymptotic folders (see the Installation section for more details).
-Make sure to put a final slash.
+Make sure to put the final slash `/`.

 * ``famed_path``
 YOUR_LOCAL_ROOT_PATH_HERE/FAMED/idl